awsdocs/amazon-aurora-user-guide/doc_source/CHAP_GettingStartedAurora.CreatingConnecting.AuroraPostgreSQL.md

    If you didn't specify the appropriate security group when you created the DB cluster, you can modify the DB cluster to change its security group\.
 For more information, see [Modifying an Amazon Aurora DB cluster](Aurora.Modifying.md)\.

+   If your DB cluster is publicly accessible, make sure its associated security group has inbound rules for the IP addresses that you want to access it\.
+If your DB cluster is private, make sure its associated security group has inbound rules for the security group of each resource that you want to access it, such as the security group of an Amazon EC2 instance\.

 1. Sign in to the AWS Management Console and open the Amazon RDS console at [https://console\.aws\.amazon\.com/rds/](https://console.aws.amazon.com/rds/)\.

 1. Choose **Databases** and then choose the DB cluster name to show its details\.
 On the **Connectivity & security** tab, copy the value for the **Endpoint name** of the **Writer instance** endpoint\.
 Also, note the port number for the endpoint\.
 ![\[DB Cluster Details\]](http://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/images/aurora-postgresql-endpoint.png)

-1. If your client computer has PostgreSQL installed, you can use a local instance of psql to connect to a PostgreSQL DB instance\.
-To connect to your PostgreSQL DB instance using psql, provide host information and access credentials\.
+1. If your client computer has PostgreSQL installed, you can use a local instance of psql to connect to an Aurora PostgreSQL DB cluster\.
+To connect to your Aurora PostgreSQL DB cluster using psql, provide host information and access credentials\.

-   The following format is used to connect to a PostgreSQL DB instance on Amazon RDS\.
+   The following format is used to connect to an Aurora PostgreSQL DB cluster\.

    ```
    psql --host=DB_instance_endpoint --port=port --username=master_user_name --password --dbname=database_name
    ```

-    For example, the following command connects to a database called `mypgdb` on a PostgreSQL DB instance called `mypostgresql` using fictitious credentials\.
+   For example, the following command connects to a database called `mypgdb` on an Aurora PostgreSQL DB cluster called `mypostgresql` using fictitious credentials\.

    ```
    psql --host=database-1.123456789012.us-west-1.rds.amazonaws.com --port=5432 --username=awsuser --password --dbname=postgres